sourcecred/template-instance/README.md

 Configuration files:
 - `config/grain.json` specifies how much Grain to distribute every week.
 The `maxSimultaneousDistributions` parameter determines how many weeks of "back-distributions" to generate if the command hasn't been run in a while (or ever).
+- `config/currencyDetails.json` By default, SourceCred uses "Grain" as the name for the currency it distributes to participants.
+If you would like to change it to something custom for your community, you can do so by editing this file.
 - `config/plugins/$PLUGIN_OWNER/$PLUGIN_NAME` stores plugin-specific data.
 Each
   plugin has its own directory.
 See the plugin section below to learn how to configure them.